tyler-keller/sadge-pub/README.md

 python3 sadge_scraper.py
 ```

-Note: length of time to completion subject to watchtimes.
+Note: length of time to completion subject to watchtimes and Google's rate limiter.